resi-labs-ai/resi/dev-docs/0036-validator-setup-guide.md

 Before starting, ensure you have:
 - AWS Account with appropriate permissions
-- RapidAPI Zillow subscription (required for validation)
+- No external API subscription required (validator uses Szill-based scraper)
 - Bittensor wallet with sufficient TAO for registration and staking

 ## Part 1: AWS Account Setup